 A tankless water heater doesn’t have a storage tank to store preheated water in advance.
-Instead, water is heated the instant it is required.
+Water is heated right away instead.

 How Tankless Water Heaters Work

-A tankless water heater will heat cold water flowing through the system as soon as the hot water tap is turned on.
+A tankless water heater heats cold water when the hot water tap is turned on.
 The heating system can be either an electric element or a gas burner.

 A typical tankless water heater will deliver around 2-5 gallons of water per minute, with gas able to handle larger capacities than electrical versions.